Feature Entry Points and Operation Paths

 /skill | Call a specified skill |

-/new | Start a new conversation with isolated context |
+/new | Start a fresh conversation — previous chats won't affect this one |

 /help | Show help information |